 Bonus categories must be activated each quarter to receive the full 5 percent cash back, and you can ensure they’re activated in a number of ways.

-One of the easiest activation methods is using the Chase mobile app.
-Rewards can also be activated online through your account hub, by phone, email or at a designated Chase location.
+One of the easiest activation methods is to use the Chase Mobile app.
+You can also activate rewards through your account hub, by phone, email or at a designated Chase location.
 If you need a reminder to activate, try setting one in your calendar to make sure you don’t miss out on any rewards categories.

-Once you’ve activated a category, you’ll earn 5 percent cash back on all category purchases during the quarter—even those made before activation that quarter—for up to the $1,500 quarterly purchase maximum, then 1%.
+Once you’ve activated a category, you’ll earn 5 percent cash back on all category purchases during the quarter—even those made before activation that quarter—for up to the $1,500 quarterly purchase maximum, then 1 percent.
 If you have multiple Chase accounts, be sure you activate categories for each of them.

 Maximize this quarter’s bonus categories